 Thanks to partnerships United Way of Greater Milwaukee and Waukesha County, United Way of Racine County and other generous donors, we are able to offer our adult education programs at no cost to students.

-Start by attending an orientation with us!
+Once we open back up to the public you can also start by attending an orientation with us!
 Orientations are offered on Thursdays and Fridays in Milwaukee and Racine.

 Every Thursday at 9:00 a.m. or 1:00 p.m.
 (Interested individuals should attend the morning session or the afternoon session.)